Master of Human Resources & Industrial Relations

 Enhance your career, stand out from the crowd

 The Carlson School takes an individualized approach to help each student develop a sound career strategy.
-From the dean's office to program directors, faculty, executive boards, student organizations, and the Graduate Business Career Center (GBCC), we work in concert to help Master of Human Resources and Industrial Relations students reach their professional goals.
+From the dean's office to program directors, faculty, executive boards, student organizations, and the Carlson Business Career Center (CBCC), we work in concert to help Master of Human Resources and Industrial Relations students reach their professional goals.

-The starting base salary for the Carlson School Master of Human Resources & Industrial Relations 2022 graduates.
+The median base salary for the Carlson School Master of Human Resources & Industrial Relations 2022 graduates with U.S. work authorization. *$74,000 median salary for all Master of Human Resources & Industrial Relations 2022 graduates.

-The GBCC coaches meet 1:1 with students throughout the year.
+The Carlson Business Career Center coaches meet 1:1 with students throughout the year.
 Learn more about the impact of career services on your Carlson School experience.

 Take the next step

 Apply early and give yourself the best chance to join the Carlson School's Master of Human Resources & Industrial Relations program.
 Note: The full-time program does not offer spring admission.
 International students who need a visa can only be considered for the full-time program.

 - Full-Time Program